zaidahmad23/clues_current/README.md

 # clues_script
 step.py creates .traj files for mssel

-case1.py runs inference with only --times specified case2.py runs inference with only --ancientSamps specified case3.py runs inference with both --times and --ancientSamps specified
+case1.py runs inference with only --times specified (modern samples only) case2.py runs inference with only --ancientSamps specified (ancient samples only) case3.py runs inference with both --times and --ancientSamps specified (modern and ancient samples only)

 LAUNCH OPTIONS: